-Office accommodation is leased from 128 Exhibition Street Pty Ltd and the lease expires on 31 December 2022.
-If the company does not comply with any of its obligations under these leases, the property owner may call on bank guarantees established in relation to the leases, without notice to the company.
+Office accommodation is leased from 128 Exhibition Street Pty Ltd. If the company does not comply with any of its obligations under these leases, the property owner may call on bank guarantees established in relation to the leases, without notice to the company.

-As at 30 June 2022, the bank guarantees aggregate to \$50,000 (2021: \$ 50,000).
+As at 30 June 2023, the bank guarantees aggregate to \$50,000 (2022: \$50,000).